Harbor Breeze awards AAM contract for CARB-compliant passenger vessel

 Harbor Breeze awards AAM contract for CARB-compliant passenger vesselWritten by Nick Blenkey

-Long Beach, Calif.-headquartered Harbor Breeze Cruises has selected Bellingham, Wash., shipbuilder All American Marine (AAM) a contract to design andc construct a 108-foot parallel hybrid passenger vessel that will exceed U.S, EPA Tier 4 and California Air Resources Board (CARB) air quality requirement.
+Long Beach, Calif.-headquartered Harbor Breeze Cruises has selected Bellingham, Wash., shipbuilder All American Marine (AAM) a contract to design and construct a 108-foot parallel hybrid passenger vessel that will exceed U.S. EPA Tier 4 and California Air Resources Board (CARB) air quality requirement.

 As we reported previously, Harbor Breeze is one of two operators partnering with the Port of Los Angeles to begin emission-reduction technology demonstration projects for specialized harbor craft with the help of a $31 million grant awarded by CARB.